ecadlabs/taquito/docs/estimate.md

 ### Estimate a contract origination

 In this example, we will use the estimate method of Taquito on a contract origination.
-The genericMultisigJSONfile is referring to the JSON array that we extracted from the `tezos-cli` output in the [Originating Contracts](https://tezostaquito.io/docs/originate/) section.
+The `genericMultisigJSONfile` variable contains a Michelson Smart Contract.

 ```js live noInline
 println(`Estimating the contract origination : `);